pulp-platform/snitch_cluster/docs/ug/tutorial.md

     make vcs
     ```

+The artifacts of these commands can be found under `target/sim/build`.
-These commands compile the RTL sources respectively in `work-vlt`, `work-vsim` and `work-vcs`.
+Particularly, each command compiles the RTL sources with the selected simulator, respectively in `work-vlt`, `work-vsim` and `work-vcs`.
 Additionally, common C++ testbench sources (e.g. the [frontend server (fesvr)](https://github.com/riscv-software-src/riscv-isa-sim)) are compiled under `work`.
 Each command will also generate a script or an executable (e.g. `bin/snitch_cluster.vsim`) which we can use to simulate software on Snitch, as we will see in section [Running a simulation](#running-a-simulation).

 !!! info
     The variable `DEBUG=ON` is required when using QuestaSim to preserve the visibility of all internal signals.
 If you need to inspect the simulation waveforms, you should set this variable when building the simulation model.
 For faster simulations you can omit the variable assignment, allowing QuestaSim to optimize internal signals away.